Can-Sahin/Sample-Service-Script/README.md

-## Sample Service Script for Amazon Linux AMI
+## Sample Service Script for RPM based linux distros, especially wriiten for Amazon Linux AMI
-Sample System V init script (service script) for startup services on [Amazon Linux AMI].
-Alternative to ' linux daemons' which AWS Linux AMI does not support.
+Sample System V init script (service script) for startup services that is written for [Amazon Linux AMI] (and therefore for rpm-based linux).
+Alternative to 'linux daemons' which AWS Linux AMI does not support.

 Original script is taken from [wyhasany's script]